Testing quantum satisfiability: Introduction

 Equivalently, let $\ket{\psi} \in (\mathbb{C}^{2})^{\otimes n}$ be any state and let $C \in \sigma_c([n])$ be a subset chosen uniformly at random.
 The probability that the subspace $\supp(\Tr_{\overline{C}}(\ket{\psi}\bra{\psi})) \subseteq (\mathbb{C}^2)^{\otimes c}$ contains a product state is greater than $p \in (0,1)$ whenever $n > \Psi(p,c)$. \end{theorem}

 \begin{remark} The theorem applies to the case where $c\geq 3$; a similar result holds for $c=2$, but the result for $c=2$ is much simpler and stronger and is treated separately in Proposition~\ref{prop:c=2}.
-We give a precise bound on $\Psi(p,c)$ in the proof.
-The constant factors in this bound are far from optimal, since we made many approximations to simplify the proof; if required, the reader could easily improve the bound by tightening the analysis without changing the structure of the proof.
+The bound $\Psi(p,c)$ is far from optimal, since we made many approximations to simplify the proof; if required, the reader could easily improve the bound by tightening the analysis without changing the structure of the proof.
 However, we would be surprised if the exponential dependence on $c$ could be removed without a different approach. \end{remark}

 For the second theorem, we assume that $n$ is large enough (but still finite).